Dr. Jake Wilson, Professor

 - Dr. Jake Alimahomed-Wilson’s research explores the ways that racism and labor exploitation intersect.
 He is particularly interested in the global logistics industry and the workers who move goods around the world.
 His current research examines the impact of e-commerce (i.e. Amazon) on work and labor.

-- His newest co-edited (with Ellen Reese) book, The Cost of Free Shipping: Amazon in the Global Economy, was released in 2020 by Pluto Press (Wildcat Series).
+- Dr. Wilson’s latest co-edited (with Ellen Reese) book, The Cost of Free Shipping: Amazon in the Global Economy, was released in 2020 by Pluto Press (Wildcat Series) is the winner of the 2021 Best Book Award, United Association for Labor Education (UALE).
 This book provides a rich and interdisciplinary collection of critical essays by scholars, activists, and labor and community organizers that interrogates the global significance of Amazon’s rise and the growing popular resistance to it around the world.
-See reviews of The Cost of Free Shipping here.
+The Cost of Free Shipping will soon be published in Korean (Mobidic Communications, Seoul) and Italian (Altreconomia, Milan) editions.

-- Dr. Wilson currently serves on the Executive Board (Full Professor Representative) for the California Faculty Association (Long Beach Chapter) and serves on the Advisory Committee of CSUDH’s Labor Studies Program.
+- Dr. Wilson currently serves on the Executive Board (Full Professor Representative) for the California Faculty Association (Long Beach Chapter) and serves on the Advisory Committee of CSU Dominguez Hills’ Labor Studies Program and serves on the Advisory Board of the Los Angeles Trade-Tech College (LATTC) Labor Center.

 Books:

-- Alimahomed-Wilson, Jake and Ellen Reese.
+- Alimahomed-Wilson, Jake and Ellen Reese (eds.).
 2020.
 The Cost of Free Shipping: Amazon in the Global Economy.
-London, UK: Pluto Press.
+London, UK: Pluto Press. **Winner of the United Association for Labor Education (UALE) Best Book Award**

-- Alimahomed-Wilson, Jake and Immanuel Ness.
+- Alimahomed-Wilson, Jake and Immanuel Ness (eds.).
 2018.
 Choke Points: Logistics Workers Disrupting the Global Supply Chain.
 London, UK: Pluto Press.

 - Alimahomed-Wilson, Jake.
 2016.
 Solidarity Forever?
 Race, Gender, and Unionism in the Ports of Southern California.
 Lanham, MD: Lexington Books.